Skip to main content

 Frontier to Freedom: A Michigan History Documentary Screening

-Join WGVU Public Media and the Gerald R. Ford Presidential Museum for a free public screening of Frontier to Freedom on June 11th
+Join WGVU Public Media for free public screenings of Frontier to Freedom at two West Michigan locations before the full broadcast premiere on WGVU PBS.

 A documentary unearthing the overlooked history of Michigan, tracing its evolution from a vast wilderness inhabited by Indigenous peoples in 1600 to its emergence as the 26th state in 1837.
 Through expert interviews, archival imagery, and stunning visuals, the film explores the region's history on the American frontier and the complex forces that shaped Michigan's path to statehood.